Subashini-Kennedy/qtaim_embed/Documentation_suba.md

     - Missing ids: 12 molecules in my_43K.txt cannot be found in the .pkl files list of the missing ids can be seen in the jupyter notebook: filter_qm9_to 43K.ipynb

+3) Converting .pkl files to LMDB for easier processing